xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 This component evaluates the proportion of evaluations lacking a management response more than six weeks after completion.
 It is a key indicator of the efficiency and timeliness with which management acts on evaluation findings.

-The formula used is:

-* 1 - (Number of Evaluations Overdue by More Than 6 Weeks / Total Completed Evaluations in the Programme Period) = **Percentage of Evaluations with a Management Response**

 {% hint style="info" %}
 **Clarification note:** This part of the scoring methodology is intended to highlight evaluations with overdue management response so that corrective action can be taken.
 Once a management response is submitted it is no longer counted as overdue.
 {% endhint %}

-For Global/Bureau: We take the % of evaluations without a management response more than six weeks after evaluation.
-For each 1% below 100%, we deduct 4% from the score.
+The formula used is:

+**Global / Bureau**

+**Percentage of Overdue Evaluations Management Responses** = 100 * (Number of current-year evaluations with management responses overdue as of today but not yet completed / Total number of current-year evaluations with management responses overdue as of today)
+Sore = * 100 - Percentage of Overdue Evaluations Management Responses

+**Country Office**

-For Country: Country offices are scored based on the number of overdue management responses (6+ weeks after evaluation completion):
+Country offices are scored based on the number of overdue management responses (6+ weeks after evaluation completion):

 | Overdue Management Responses | Points |
 | ---------------------------- | ------ |